Pagy::Backend

 @pagy, @records = pagy(Product.my_scope, some_option: 'get merged in the pagy object')

+The built-in pagy method is designed to be easy to customize by overriding any sub-methods that it calls internally.
 If you need to use multiple different types of collections in the same app or action, you may want to define some alternative and self contained custom pagy method. (see Writing your own Pagy methods)

 Get the count from the collection, considering also the :count_args variable.
 Override it if you need to calculate the count in some special way, or cache it. e.g. overriding pagy_get_count when using mongoid.